Discover How Massage Therapy Enhances Muscle Recovery

 Sequencing matters: acute symptom control with RICE can be followed by active recovery and then manual therapy as inflammation subsides.
 Communicate with your therapist about recent icing, NSAID use, or any topical agents so treatment is safe and effective.

-What Do Client Testimonials and Case Studies Reveal About Massage Therapy’s Effectiveness?
+Client Testimonials & Case Studies on Massage Recovery

 Client testimonials and case studies offer practical evidence of massage benefits for recovery.
 Many clients describe meaningful reductions in pain and improvements in mobility after regular treatment.
 These real-world reports support the role of massage as an adjunctive recovery tool when applied appropriately within a broader recovery strategy.